 It is about understanding that we are all just human.
 We all have fear, doubts and anxieties which are all part of our unique journey and it is how we choose to handle those feelings of fear and doubt which really matters.

-Why?
+Challenging your perspective on fear.
 Because fear can do one of two things.

-Fear can keep you safe and contained within all of the relationships, jobs, friendships, places, belief systems and values that you already know OR it will highlight to you that you are doing a great job of pushing out from your comfort zone and growing as a result.
+Fear can keep you safe and contained within all of the relationships, jobs, friendships, places, belief systems and values that you already know.
+OR it will highlight to you that you are doing a great job of pushing out from your comfort zone and growing as a result.

 Fear is healthy because fear helps you recognise that you are doing something a little bit different.
-Our petrified egos want to keep us in our safe little box with anxiety, depression and a churning gut, but that churning gut only serves to highlights to us that we are continuing our path despite being scared of the unknown.
+Our petrified egos want to keep us in our safe little box with anxiety, depression and a churning gut.
+But that churning gut only serves to highlights to us that we are continuing our path despite being scared of the unknown.

 Do you think that musician doesn’t feel scared getting up on stage?

-Do you think that author doesn’t feel scared submitting work to publishers?
+That the author doesn’t feel scared submitting work to publishers?

-Do you think that photographer doesn’t feel scared holding their own exhibition?
+The photographer doesn’t feel scared holding their own exhibition?

 Do you think I don’t feel scared posting these blogs?